-In fiscal 2011, we used \$19.4 million of cash for investing activities primarily for capital expenditures, including the new warehouse facility which became fully operational in June 2010 and renovations associated with the additional office and showroom space.
-We anticipate spending slightly less for capital expenditures in fiscal 2012.
-Capital expenditures for fiscal 2012 will include the completion of our showroom expansion at our corporate headquarters, as well as the addition of approximately 10 to 15 Wilsons retail outlet stores.
+In fiscal 2011, we used \$19.4 million of cash for investing activities primarily for capital expenditures, which were primarily for the new warehouse facility leased in December 2009, which became fully operational in June 2010, and renovations associated with additional office and showroom space.

 In fiscal 2010, we used \$7.0 million of cash for investing activities.
 We used \$5.5 million of cash in connection with contingent payments earned as a result of the fiscal 2009 operating results of our Marvin Richards and Winlit divisions.
-Fiscal 2009 was the last year of our obligation to make these payments.
+Fiscal 2009 was the last year we were obligated to make these payments.
 We also used \$1.5 million of cash for capital expenditures, primarily for renovating existing showroom space.
-In December 2009, we entered into a lease for a new warehouse facility.
-In March 2010, we amended our leases for our existing corporate showrooms and offices to extend the leases and add additional office space.